-Intended conditions of use (specific): Manufacture for use as and use as a chemical intermediate, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

-Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.

-Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA has identified use as a monomer and alternative conditions of transport, which could result in releases to water that differ from those under the intended conditions of use, as reasonably foreseen based on patents on the new chemical substance and the submitter's amendments to the submission.
+- Intended conditions of use (specific): Import for use as and use as an ink carrier for the ceramic industries, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN. - Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none. - Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA has identified release of the new chemical substance during processing resulting in surface water concentrations exceeding 1 ppb as reasonably foreseen.